The most important terms in cryptospace.

 What are NFTs?

-An NFT is a non-fungible token.
-A unique digital asset stored on a blockchain - often used for digital art, collectibles or other non-fungible goods.
+An NFT is a Non-Fungible Token – a unique digital asset stored on a blockchain, often used for digital art, collectibles or other non-interchangeable goods.

 Nocoiner